 In 1989, Kimberlé Crenshaw coined the term intersectionality.
 Her study of battered women’s shelters (1991) showed that the experience of an abused white middle-class woman was different from that of a low-income immigrant woman speaking English as her second language.
 So, we had to examine the intersectionalities of oppressed women’s multiple identities.
 Working-class identity intersects with many other aspects of diversity.
 Social class needs to come back into our reckoning about inequality – and the coronavirus crisis is doing that with a bang.

 We’re all middle class now

 Joan Williams (2017), author of White Working Class, says that the U.S. has become “clueless” about social class.
-Canada has its own (working class) cluelessness.
-It’s expressed in the widespread belief that the vast majority of Canadians are or want to be middle class.
+Canada has its own (working class) cluelessness, expressed in the widespread belief that the vast majority of Canadians are middle class.

 “Most Canadians think of themselves as middle class,” says Julie Cazzin in Maclean’s magazine (2017).
 Around 70 percent of Canadians self-identify as middle class, according to a poll conducted by the magazine.
 In another Maclean’s article, Shannon Proudfoot (2019) reflects on her own working-class background.
 She warns that “the way we elide, erase and ignore socio-economic class in Canada” makes it “like an invisible fact that shapes everything, but is acknowledged nowhere.”